-Each feature described above is effective for some particular context conditions.
+Each feature described above is efficient for some particular context conditions.
 However, how can the user quantify correctly the feature significance for a given context?
-In order to address this issue, we propose in this paper an offline supervised learning process using the Adaboost algorithm [5].
-First a weak classifier is defined per feature.
-Then a strong classifier which combines these eight weak classifiers (corresponding to the eight features) with their weights is learnt.
+In order to address this issue, we propose in this paper an offline supervised learning process using the Adaboost algorithm [7].
+Each feature is considered as a weak classifier.
+The expected output of the learning phase is a strong classifier which combines these 8 weak classifiers with their weights.

-For each context, we select a learning video sequence representative of this context.
-First, for each object pair (o_l, o_m) (called a training sample) in two consecutive frames, denoted op_i (i = 1..N), we classify it into two classes $\{+1, -1\}$: $y_i = +1$ if the pair belongs to the same tracked object and $y_i = -1$ otherwise.
+In the learning phase, we choose a video sequence whose context is similar to the considered context.
+First, for each object pair (o_l, o_m) (called a training sample) denoted op_i (i = 1..N) in two consecutive frames, we classify it into two classes $\{+1, -1\}$: $y_i = +1$ if the pair belongs to the same tracked object and $y_i = -1$ otherwise.
 For each feature k (k = 1..8), we define a classification mechanism for a pair op_i as follows: